10 Innsbruck Old Town Attractions Not to Miss

 A little balcony with a roof adorned with 2,657 fire-gilded copper tiles is the biggest attraction in the Innsbruck old town (known locally as the Altstadt).
 The Golden Roof in the heart of the historic centre was built around 1500 by Emperor Maximilian 1.
 Since then, it has become the symbol of Innsbruck.

-The famous Golden Roof with the Nordkette mountain at the back.
+The famous Golden Roof with the Nordkette mountain at the back

 2. Innsbruck City Tower (Stadtturm)

-City Tower in Innsbruck
+The Innsbruck City Tower in Maria Theresa Street.

 3. Imperial Palace (Hofburg)